pacineee/pacineee/README.md

 - 🌱 I’m currently learning **Python**

-- 👯 I’m looking to collaborate on **HML, CSS, JS and PHP projects**💞️
+- 👯 I’m looking to collaborate on **HTML, CSS, JS and PHP projects**💞️

 - 💬 Ask me about **Html, CSS, JavaScript, PHP as well as their frameworks**